danja/environs/README.md

 ### Agents

-An *Environs Agent* will typically run in a browser and have the following capabilities :
+An *Environs Agent* will typically run in a browser and have the following features :

 * HTTP client(s) able to connect to Web resources
 * algorithm(s) for manipulating data